Rubber Mallet Uses: A Guide

-10.5in handle of the Rubber Mallet provides a comfortable grip for precise control.
-Wood construction is durable and has good shock absorption to reduce strain on your hand and wrist during extended use.
-Ergonomic design of the handle means maximum comfort so you can upholstery work efficiently with minimal energy.
+2.25in (57mm) diameter striking faces are designed to consolidate and release trapped air from concrete molds, air meters, slump cones and unit buckets.
+This will give you a smooth finish and maximum strength in your concrete.
+Rubber mallets work to get the job done with minimal damage.10.5in handle of the Rubber Mallet provides a comfortable grip for precise control.
+Construction is durable and has good shock absorption to reduce strain on your hand and wrist during extended use.
+Ergonomic design of the handle means maximum comfort so you can work efficiently with minimal energy.

 Overall length of 12in (305mm) provides the balance of maneuverability and impact.
 Compact size is easy to carry and store but still has the power to consolidate.

-The Rubber Mallet meets the highest quality and performance standards.
+The Rubber Mallet meets the highest quality and performance standards, similar to other essential testing materials, ensuring reliable results in construction applications.
+For instance, Ottawa Sand is critical for accurate cube mold tests.
 ASTM C138, C231 & AASHTO T-121, T-152 compliant so it meets the concrete specifications.

 Whether you are a contractor, DIYer or hobbyist the Rubber Mallet w/Wooden Handle is a must have tool for anyone working with concrete.
 Its durability, comfort and performance makes it a essential in your tool box.
 Get your Rubber Mallet today and see the difference it will make in your concrete jobs.